 First, we’ll examine your teeth (or your child’s teeth) and discuss what type of orthodontic treatment might be necessary.
-We’ll give you a timeline and an estimate of the cost of braces or Invisalign (whichever you choose).
+We’ll give you a timeline and an estimate of the cost of Invisalign or braces (whichever you choose).
 We’ll review payment options available to you through our office.

-Then, we’ll review your options.
-It might be possible to select a dental insurance plan that offers coverage for orthodontic treatment.
+It might be possible to select a dental insurance plan with orthodontic coverage.
 Many patients cover the co-pays, deductibles, and over-limit amounts of orthodontic treatment with money from a health care savings account or flexible spending account.
 Pre-tax money goes into these accounts, so it’s like getting a 25% deduction* on the cost of braces that’s not covered by insurance!

-Some people may want to schedule their treatment to take advantage of dental insurance annual reimbursement limits.
+Some people may want to schedule their treatment to take advantage of orthodontic insurance annual reimbursement limits.
 We can help you evaluate this option.